MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 When migrating from G Suite Drive into Microsoft 365, the *modified by* author is preserved; however, the *created by* is changed to the user.

-### Does the Mover app interact with the sync client in OneDrive for Business?
+### Does the Mover app interact with the sync client in OneDrive?

-We do not interact with the sync client in OneDrive for Business.
+We do not interact with the sync client in OneDrive.
 We recommend disabling it prior to a migration.
 If you use it during a migration, it tries to sync all the migrating data.

 ### What happens to shared data?